Chicago, Burlington and Quincy Railroad: 1901–1945

-Chicago, Burlington and Quincy 4-6-0 steam locomotive 710 on static display at Iron Horse Park.
+Chicago, Burlington and Quincy 4-6-0 locomotive No. 710 on static display at Iron Horse Park.

 Following the purchase of the Burlington by GN and NP, expansion continued.
 In 1908, the CB&Q purchased both the Colorado and Southern Railway and the Fort Worth and Denver Railway, giving it access south to Dallas and the Gulf of Mexico ports in Houston and Galveston.
 It also extended its reach south in the Mississippi Valley region by opening up a new line from Concord, Illinois, south to Paducah, Kentucky.
 It was during this period that the Burlington was at its largest, exceeding just over 12,000 route miles in 14 states by the 1920s.
 With the First World War having the same effect on the railroad as on all other railroads, during the 1920s, the Burlington Route had an increasingly heavy amount of equipment flooding the yards.
 With the advent of the Great Depression, the CB&Q held a good portion of this for scrap.

 In 1929, the CB&Q created a subsidiary, the Burlington Transportation Company, to operate intercity buses in tandem with its railway network.
 On January 1, 1932, the CB&Q received a new president; former Great Northern Railroad president Ralph Budd.
 By which time, the CB&Q was facing a decline in passenger ridership from the Depression, and U.S. President Franklin D. Roosevelt was exploring ways to help the rail industry improve.
 Ralph Budd subsequently asked for a streamlined stainless-steel train to be built, and this resulted in the railroad introducing the famous Zephyrs.
 As early as 1897, the railroad invested in alternatives to steam power, namely, internal-combustion engines.
 The railroad's shops in Aurora had built a three-horsepower distillate motor in that year, but it was not reliable (requiring a massive 6,000-pound flywheel), and it had issues with overheating (even with the best metals of the day, its cylinder heads and liners would warp and melt in a matter of minutes), so it was therefore deemed impractical.
 Diesel engines of that era were obese, stationary monsters and were best suited for low-speed, continuous operation.